Houston Dog Bite Lawyer

 Texas consistently ranks among the states with the highest number of fatal dog attacks.
 In 2024 alone, there were at least eight reported deaths resulting from dog attacks.
 A significant portion of these fatal incidents involved pit bulls, a breed commonly associated with severe bite injuries.

-According to dogsbite.org, Harris County has the most fatal dog attacks, followed by Bexar and Montgomery County.
-Studies indicate that dangerous dogs like pit bulls and rottweilers are most likely to attack.
+According to dogsbite.org, Harris County has the highest number of fatal dog attacks, followed by Bexar and Montgomery Counties.
+Studies indicate that dogs like pit bulls and Rottweilers are most likely to be involved in attacks, often leading to claims under the dog owner’s negligence..
 Given the severity of some attacks, Texas continues to face challenges in addressing the rising number of fatalities linked to aggressive dogs.

 High-Risk Breeds and Dangerous Dog Legislation